 Program content introduces you to fundamental game concepts including introductory computer programming in C++, C#, scripting languages, web development, and database storage techniques.
 You will learn mathematical calculations for advanced programming techniques required for sophisticated graphics, A.I. (artificial intelligence) and networked multiplayer games.
 You will broaden your knowledge by examining and implementing 3-dimensional games using industry standard libraries and game engines.
 Portability, modularity and efficiency of code is emphasized at all stages of instruction in addition to proper documentation and team communications.

 Graduates of the Game Programming program develop a sound background in software design methodology and programming.

 Study in Ireland

 Graduates of this program can turn their diploma into a degree.
-Learn how you can continue your education on our Study at Ireland page.
+Learn how you can continue your education by studying in Ireland.

 Students focus on C++ and C# programming languages throughout the full 2-year program acquiring skills the industries demand.
 Students study Network Programming, Artificial Intelligence, Graphics Programming and a leading Game Engine.
 In the Final semester, students form teams to complete a final culmination project where they develop and release games to a professional market using industry project management software and development environments.